 4. See yourself as an expert in your blog niche

 Being an expert in your blog niche doesn’t mean having a Ph.D. or an M.D.
 You don’t have to be a corporate executive or have decades of experience behind you.
-You just need to learn as much as you can, develop an excellent grasp of your topic and let people know what you know.
+You just need to learn as much as possible, develop an excellent grasp of your topic and let people know what you know.

 It can be challenging to think of yourself as an expert.
 But the more you learn about your blog niche and the more time you spend blogging, the more you’ll know.
 After a while, other people will begin thinking of you as an expert in your niche because you are.
 Then you’ll be able to look at yourself as an expert too.